Send the link below via email or IMCopy

 Described as a totalitarian dictatorship ruled by the Kim family.
 The use of propaganda and fear keeps "order" within the society.

 DMZ- demilitarized zone.
-The boarder between north and south Korea along the 38th parallel.
+The border between north and south Korea along the 38th parallel.

 Minder- someone assigned as an escort for a visitor.